Yalda Night: Customs and traditions

 After dinner the older individuals entertain the others by telling them tales and anecdotes.
 Another favorite and prevalent pastime of the night of Chelleh is fāl-e Ḥāfeẓ, which is divination using the Dīvān of Hafez (i.e. bibliomancy).
 It is believed that one should not divine by the Dīvān of Hafez more than three times, however, or the poet may get angry.

 Activities common to the festival include staying up past midnight, conversation, drinking, reading poems out loud, telling stories and jokes, and, for some, dancing.
 Prior to the invention and prevalence of electricity, decorating and lighting the house and yard with candles was also part of the tradition, but few have continued this tradition.
 Another tradition is giving dried fruits and nuts and gift to family and friends specially to the bride, wrapped in tulle and tied with ribbon (similar to wedding and shower "party favors") in khorasan giving gift to the bride was obligatory.

-In film

-The storyline of the 2019 Iranian film Yalda, a Night for Forgiveness is based on an actual top-rating Iranian reality television show which was actually aired during Ramadan, but which in the film, under dramatic licence, is aired on Yalda night.
-In the film, a young woman convicted of murder pleads for the daughter of the victim to grant her forgiveness and save her from the death penalty.